KennethChyzewski/KennethChyzewski/README.md

 - 🤔 &nbsp; Exploring new technologies and developing softwares.
 - 🎓 &nbsp; HBSc Computer Science Specialist at the University of Toronto.
-- ✍️ &nbsp; Currently a Teaching Assistant at the University of Toronto.
+- 💼 &nbsp; Currently a Teaching Assistant at the University of Toronto.
-- 💼 &nbsp; Previously worked as an Application Developer at the SAP Consulting firm CONTAX Inc.
 - 🎮 &nbsp; Hobbies include Gaming, Cars, Investing and Bass.

 ### 🛠 &nbsp;Tech Stack